 - Our “strings-plus” ensemble of a string quartet plus other instruments rehearses Wednesdays 7:00 - 8:00 p.m. and plays at one Sunday 10:15 a.m. service each month and other special occasions.

 - Guitars help lead prelude Gathering Music and other service music at the Sunday, 10:15 a.m. liturgy

 Musicianship classes (learning to read music; music theory; learn and improve sight-reading and listening skills) are offered approximately one Saturday morning or weekday evening per month.
 Classes can be geared toward different skill levels and age groups, guided by interest.

 Interested in supporting music at St. Bart’s in other ways?
 Volunteer to serve on the Great Music Series Committee which meets twice per year to help brainstorm ideas for concerts and to staff front-of-house needs!

-For more information on supporting or becoming part of music ministry at St. Bart’s, please contact Nathan Costa, Director of Liturgy and Music at (858) 432-7112.
+For more information on supporting or becoming part of music ministry at St. Bart’s, please contact John-Luke Addison, Director Music, Principal Organist at (858) 432-7112.